texuf/billboard/README.md

   * [lead] send a stupid amount of messages to followers about all kinds of things including which part of a particular image to display how and when and occasionally when to re calibrate

 * In Progress
-  * Test - grab first measurement of the marker, then keep rendering the cube there, test resiliency
+  * [X] Test - grab first measurement of the marker, then keep rendering the cube there, test resiliency
     * this causes me to lose the 3d position of my marker. because we are never calculating the camera angle, only the location of the marker,  I don't think I'll be able to keep updating it in the scene unless I continually track the token
+  * [ ] Switch to barcodes, try out the 3x3 markers downloaded from https://github.com/artoolkit/artoolkit5/tree/master/doc/patterns
-  * Test - wrap the code in leader so that I can create many instances of trackers that each track a different marker
+  * [ ] Test - wrap the code in leader so that I can create many instances of trackers that each track a different marker
-    * in progress
+  * [ ] investigate multi markers, pretty sure that's what i want to do - https://github.com/jeromeetienne/AR.js/tree/master/three.js/examples/multi-markers

 * Screen
   * subscribe to backend